strinque/bw2qr/readme.md

 - `--json`:                       path to the bitwarden json file                                       [mandatory]
 - `--pdf`:                        path to the pdf output file                                           [mandatory]
+- `--password`:                   set a password to encrypt QR Code data using AES-256-CBC
 - `--qrcode-module-px-size`:      size in pixels of each QR Code module        (default: 3)
 - `--qrcode-border-px-size`:      size in pixels of the QR Code border         (default: 3)
 - `--qrcode-module-color`:        QR Code module color                         (default: black)